-Anna founded Tandana to create opportunities for intercultural learning – the way she had done when she brought together students from The Traveling School and community members in Agualongo, Ecuador.
-She also wanted to give students, like the ones she taught in Panecillo, the chance to continue their education beyond the elementary level.
-Lastly, she was humbled by the love she was shown by the community of Panecillo and wanted to maintain those friendships and support the community members in achieving their goals.
+Later, she found opportunities to support her friends in working towards their goals.
+As a teacher for The Traveling School, she brought her students from the United States to Agualongo to help install water pipes and participate in community life.
+She also saw the opportunity to give students, like the ones she taught in Panecillo, the chance to continue their education beyond the elementary level by raising funds in the United States.
+Humbled by the love she was shown by friends in the communities, she wanted to support them in achieving their goals.

 This 10-minute video filmed by a Tandana intern gives a beautiful overview of Anna's inspiration for starting Tandana in Ecuador:

 Tandana's volunteer programs have also grown since the foundation's beginnings.
-Between 2006 and 2014, Tandana led 75 volunteer programs in Mali and Ecuador.
-In 2014 alone, it hosted 15 distinct volunteer groups, with 237 participants from 18 different states and 1 Canadian province.
-Anna and the Tandana team have learned from each experience and have found sustainable ways to improve and expand.
+Each year, Tandana hosts approximately 15 volunteer groups, providing unique learning experiences to over 200 participants.
+Anna and the Tandana team have learned from each experience and found sustainable ways to improve and expand.

 Shifting from Projects to Initiatives

 In the early days, Vicente Pazmiño (the current Logistics Manager) would visit schools and speak with the Directors, who would identify excellent students with economic limitations.
 If they met all the criteria, Don Vicente would make sure that the students received the uniforms, materials, and transportation funds they needed; he would also make sure they took good care of their school things and kept up their grades.
-Tandana soon offered summer vacation courses taught by volunteers to give extra help in English and math to scholarship recipients and other interested students.
+Responding to the need students expressed for extra help in subjects such as English and math, Tandana soon offered summer vacation courses taught by volunteers to give an extra boost to scholarship recipients and other interested students.

 In 2011, Tandana's scholarship program expanded to support university students.
-These students had a vision to “be a professional and help their families.”
-In exchange for Tandana's support, university scholarship recipients would complete a set number of community service hours so they could use their new knowledge to help their communities.
+These students have a vision to “be a professional and help their families.”
+In exchange for Tandana's support, university scholarship recipients complete a set number of community service hours, using their new knowledge to help their communities.

 Growing an Organization

 To meet the growing needs of supporting our relationships, initiatives, and programs, Tandana itself has had to grow as an organization.
 In 2004, Tandana's board consisted of three members.
-Today the board has 13 trustees with active committees, including Development, Human Relations, Finances, and even one to plan Tandana's 10th Anniversary activities.
+Today the board has 15 trustees with active committees, including Development, Human Resources, and Finance.
 Along with its Board of Trustees, Tandana receives feedback from its Advisory Council, which consists of three committees that give guidance on programs, medical direction, and risk management.
 Three to four Tandana volunteers and former staff members sit on each committee.

 The staff is growing too.
-Administrative and program personnel span the globe, with some in the US, Haiti, and of course in Ecuador and Mali.
-Full-time positions now include a US-based Operations Director and an Ecuador Program Manager as well as full time staff in Mali, who help manage the myriad organizational details as well as directing the expanding part-time local staff who are vital to the professional quality of Tandana's work.
+Administrative and program personnel span the globe, with some in the US, Haiti, Colombia, and of course in Ecuador and Mali.
+Full-time positions now include an Operations Director, a Mali Program Manager, and an Ecuador Program Manager, who help manage the myriad organizational details as well as directing the expanding part-time local staff who are vital to the professional quality of Tandana's work.